McCarthy files resolution to kick Swalwell off intel committee over past ties to suspected Chinese spy

 CLICK HERE TO GET THE FOX NEWS APP

-The House must either consider the McCarthy resolution immediately Thursday or within two legislative days.
+After McCarthy introduces the resolution on the House floor, the body must either consider it immediately or within two legislative days.
+It's unclear at this point if the resolution will be introduced Thursday.
 Because Democrats will likely move to "table" the resolution, which would set it aside without an actual vote on the merits of the resolution.

 McCarthy signaled last week that he would introduce a resolution to remove Swalwell from the Intelligence Committee.